Graham Allison: Articles

+Wikipedia paid editing scandal

 From 2012 to 2013, the Belfer Center (through the Wikimedia Foundation) paid an editor to cite Allison's scholarly writings in various articles.
 Funding for the position came from the Stanton Foundation, for which Graham Allison's wife, Liz Allison, was one of two trustees.
 The editor also made "supposedly problematic edits" based heavily on work of other scholars affiliated with the Belfer Center.